hboudar/42cursus-git_next_line/README.md

 ### Instructions

-*1. Using it in your code*
-	To use the function in your code, simply include its header:
+*1.To use the function in your code, simply include its header*

 ```C
 #include "get_next_line.h"
 ```